unifio/docker-dd-agent/README.md

 ## Alpine-based image

 Starting from Agent 5.7 we also provide an image based on [Alpine Linux](https://alpinelinux.org/).
 This image is smaller (about 60% the size of the Debian based one), and benefits from Alpine's security-oriented design.
-It is compatible with all options described in this file (service discovery, enabling specific integrations, etc.).
+It is compatible with all options described in this file (Autodiscovery, enabling specific integrations, etc.) with the exception of JMX and Tracing (the trace-agent does not ship with the Alpine images).

 This image is available under tags with the following naming convention `usual_tag_name-alpine`.
 So for example to use the latest tag: `datadog/docker-dd-agent:latest-alpine` must be pulled.
 To use a specific version number, specify `11.2.583-alpine`.